pekkalacd/Introduction-to-Python/Lessons/Variables/README.md

 </p>
 <br>

-For example, consider the example below.<br>
+For example, consider the snippet below.<br>
 ```
     import sys
     a = 150